-The fade out, the cold ending, the endless loop, the key modulation… there are so many approaches to a song ending — at least on record — so, how are you gonna do it?
+The fade out, the cold ending, the endless loop, the key modulation… there are so many approaches to an ending. — so, how are you gonna end your song?

 Now that we’ve looked at how to wow ‘em with your song intro, it’s time to look at how to bring it home with your song ending.

 For indie artists, creating an immediately captivating song intro is vital to success.
 After all, if listeners don’t stick around after the first few seconds … well, they obviously won’t hear the rest of your material.
 So for that reason, how your song ends isn’t nearly as important.
 But if you want people to keep listening, you’d better bring it home with your song ending.
+I’ve asked myself countless times in a writing session “How do I end this song?”
 Here are some strategies you can try.

-The cold ending is the most common way to end a song today, and — bonus points — the easiest to replicate live.
+The cold ending is the most common way to end your song today, and — bonus points — the easiest to replicate live.
 Usually, this is done during the chorus.

 Leave ‘em hanging